skyaxe97/tp/docs/UserGuide.md

 an **add, delete or edit** action, all corrupted data that has not been corrected will be **permanently removed** from the save file.

 If a successful `archive` command was executed, a folder called "Archives" will be created in the "LifEasierSaves" folder where you can access your archived files.
+Archived notes will not show up in **LifEasier** anymore.

 ### 4.2 Recurring Tasks and Auto Deletion